-Copies of the documentation should be provided to the Shift Sergeant to ensure use of the equipment and supplies is in compliance with the applicable sharing agreements.
+Copies of the documentation should be provided to the Shift Sergeant or other supervisor to ensure use of the equipment and supplies is in compliance with the applicable sharing agreements.

-The Training Sergeant should maintain documentation that the appropriate members have received the required training.
+The Training Manager/Sergeant should maintain documentation that the appropriate members have received the required training.